 Chocolate coconut candy bites are a delicious allergy friendly treat that will satisfy your sweet tooth!
 A chewy coconut center is surrounded by a dark chocolate shell, making a sweet treat that you’re sure to love.

-I made these an embarrassing number of times this summer.
+I made these chocolatey treats an embarrassing number of times this summer.
 For some reason, it was a chocolate coconut candy bite sort of summer at our house.
 And I didn’t mind one bit!
 Made with shredded coconut, maple syrup, cocoa powder, and organic coconut oil, these are a sweet treat that’s a little better for you.

 These are easy to make, and if you don’t mind a little mess, they’re fun for kids to help make.
 There’s something so fun about dipping things in chocolate, isn’t there?
 The secret to an extra rich chocolate coating is to dunk these coconut candy bites at least twice.

 For anyone who is missing mounds bars or almond joy bars, this is the candy for you.
 This could be a great treat to make for Valentine’s day!
 You could package these up in a cute little heart shaped box for a special someone.

 Make sure to store these in the refrigerator because with the high coconut oil content, they will become very soft at room temperature.
 If you store them in the refrigerator in an airtight container, they should stay fresh for up to a week.

 Chocolate Coconut Candy Bites.